Tech-at-DU/d3-tutorial/22-Custom-Shapes/readme.md

 The second half of the selects the svg element, creates a new path element, sets some attributes, then adds the new path to the svg element.
 Notice that this same things that D3 is doing but here is much more verbose!

-You could combine this D3!
+You could combine this with D3!

 Import D3: